apache/beam/website/www/site/content/en/documentation/sdks/go-cross-compilation.md

 The Go compiler is quick, and able to cross compile to many target architures, by setting the [`$GOOS` and `$GOARCH` environment variables](https://go.dev/doc/install/source#environment) for your build.

 For example, you may be launching a pipeline from an M1 Macbook, but running the jobs on a Flink cluster executing on linux VMs with amd64 processors.
-In this situation, you would need to compile your pipeline binary for both `darwin-arm64`, and `linux-amd64`.
+In this situation, you would need to compile your pipeline binary for both `darwin-arm64` for the launching, and `linux-amd64`.

 ```
-# Build binary for the launching platform
+# Build binary for the launching platform.
+# This uses the defaults for your machine, so no new environment variables are needed.
 $ go build path/to/my/pipeline -o output/launcher

-# Build binary for the worker platform
+# Build binary for the worker platform, linux-amd64
 $ GOOS=linux GOARCH=amd64 go build path/to/my/pipeline -o output/worker
 ```